kaiwei-tan/maven_commuter_challenge/README.md

 ## Additional information
 I quickly also realized I needed to pick milestone events.
 The pandemic years were immensely eventful, and after lots of news articles and Wiki summaries, I was able to pick major milestones which likely have had a on MTA numbers:
-- First COVID-19 case attributed to New York City (March 3, 2020) [NBC New York] and subsequent "New York on PAUSE" lockdown [nyc.gov]
+- First COVID-19 case attributed to New York City (March 3, 2020) and subsequent "New York on PAUSE" lockdown [nyc.gov]
-- City reopening in four biweekly phases (June 8, 2020) [NBC New York]
+- City reopening in four biweekly phases (June 8, 2020)
-- Beginning of city vaccination program (December 21, 2020) [NBC New York]
+- Beginning of city vaccination program (December 21, 2020
-- City workers returning to office (September 13, 2021) [nyc.gov]
+- City workers returning to office (September 13, 2021)
-- First Omicron case attributed to New York City (December 2, 2021) [NBC New York]
+- First Omicron case attributed to New York City (December 2, 2021)
-- Lifting of mask mandates on MTA transport (September 7, 2022) [Curbed]
+- Lifting of mask mandates on MTA transport (September 7, 2022)
-- Expansion of city remote work programs (October 23, 2023) [amNew York]
+- Expansion of city remote work programs (October 23, 2023)

 # Dashboard
 Using the compiled information I was able to create a simple dashboard to answer an overarching question, "Have MTA commutes recovered to pre-pandemic levels?"